Cybersecurity for the Maritime sector

 At the same time, the sector’s pivotal role in global trade makes it an appealing target for financially motivated threat actors.
 Ransomware groups and cybercriminals understand that even short-lived disruptions to port operations or shipping schedules can have massive financial consequences, making maritime organizations particularly vulnerable to extortion-based attacks.
 Adding to this, hacktivists and other politically motivated actors have turned their attention to the sector in recent years, seeking to disrupt maritime operations to send a political message.
 Together, these threats not only jeopardize the continuity of global trade but also pose serious risks to the safety of crews at sea.

-The most active attack groups targeting the maritime sector are shown in the chart below, along with their corresponding motivations.
+The most active attack groups targeting the maritime sector are shown in the dynamic chart below.
+This highlights the relationships between the various threat actors, their motivation and their country of origin.

 Knowing the APT groups, their motivations and origin countries provides a solid starting point for understanding what you are up against.
 To get a more comprehensive understanding of the threat landscape, it is important to research, map, and document your adversaries’ intentions to their modus operandi, attack methods and attack tools, as this provides more actionable information for strengthening your defences.